hpiwowar/citation11k/analysis/stats_knit_.md

 end.rcode-->
 *Figure 3: Cumulative number of datasets deposited in GEO each year, and cumulative number of third-party reuse papers published that directly attribute GEO data published each year, log scale.*

-### Data reuse picks up as primary author use winds down
+The level of third-party data use was high: for 100 datasets deposited in year 0, we estimate that 40 papers in PubMed reused a dataset by year 2, 100 by year 4, and more than 150 by year 5.
+This data reuse curve is remarkably constant for data deposited between 2004 and 2009.
+The reuse growth trend for data deposited in 2003 has been slower, perhaps because 2003 data is not as ground-breaking as earlier data, and is likely less standards-compliant and technically relevant than later data.

-We found that almost all papers by the author team that archived a given dataset (identified by surname overlap with data submission record) were published within two years of dataset publication.
-This pattern contrasts sharply with data reuse by outside authors, as seen in Figure 4.
+We found that almost all instances of self reuse (identified by surname overlap with data submission record) were published within two years of dataset publication.
+This pattern contrasts sharply with third party data reuse, as seen in Figure 4.

 <!--begin.rcode figure4, echo=FALSE
 ggplot(dfCountReusePapers, aes(x=elapsedYears, y=extrap, color=thirdPartyReuse)) + geom_line() +